BetterThanTomorrow/calva/docs/site/output.md

 ---
 title: Evaluation results and outher output
-description: Calva displays the first line of the evaluation results inline, and also prints results, other REPL output, and other output to the configured Output Destination.
+description: Calva displays the first line of the evaluation results inline, and also prints results, other REPL output and more to the configured Output Destination.
 ---

 # Output Destinations